Goldfish: Size

+Wild goldfish typically grow to between 4.7 inches (12 cm) and 8.7 inches (22 cm) but can reach 16 inches (41 cm).
+The size of pet goldfish depends upon its breed and the container it lives in; while it is a myth that goldfish grow to fit the size of their tank, its growth rate is influenced by the size of the tank.

 As of April 2008, the largest goldfish in the world was believed by the BBC to measure 19 in, in the Netherlands.
 At the time, a goldfish named "Goldie", kept as a pet in a tank in Folkestone, England, was measured as 15 in and over 2 lb, and named as the second largest in the world behind the Netherlands fish.
 The secretary of the Federation of British Aquatic Societies (FBAS) stated of Goldie's size, "I would think there are probably a few bigger goldfish that people don't think of as record holders, perhaps in ornamental lakes".
 In July 2010, a goldfish measuring 16 in and 5 lb was caught in a pond in Poole, England, thought to have been abandoned there after outgrowing a tank.
 On November 16, 2020, a 15 in goldfish weighing 9 lb was found in a 16 acre lake in Greenville, South Carolina, while conducting a population survey of Oak Grove Lake.

 Vision

-Goldfish have one of the most studied senses of vision in fishes.
+As a domestic fish, thus an easily accessible model organism, goldfish have one of the most studied senses of vision in fishes.
 Goldfish have four kinds of cone cells, which are respectively sensitive to different colors: red, green, blue and ultraviolet.
 The ability to distinguish between four different primary colors classifies them as tetrachromats.

 Hearing

 Goldfish have one of the most studied senses of hearing in fish.
-They have two otoliths, permitting the detection of sound particle motion, and Weberian ossicles connecting the swimbladder to the otoliths, facilitating the detection of sound pressure.
+They have two otoliths, permitting the detection of sound particle motion, and Weberian ossicles connecting the swim bladder to the otoliths, facilitating the detection of sound pressure.